Bem API quickstart: what’s the simplest REST example to send a PDF and get schema-validated JSON back?

 Key Benefits:

-• Deterministic outputs: You either get schema-valid JSON or a flagged exception, not silent hallucinations.
+• Deterministic outputs: Schema enforcement means you either get schema-valid JSON or an explicit exception—no silent failures, no half-populated objects.

 Core Concepts & Key Points